RiddlerArgentina/exp4j-riddler/README.md

-I will change this fork to fit my specific needs, please use the original `exp4j` which will always have the latest features, and it will be more stable, updated, backwards compatible and small (this is one already in ~55kb).
+I will change this fork to fit my specific needs, please use the original `exp4j` which will always have the latest features, and it will be more stable, updated, backwards compatible and small (this one is already ~55kb).

 `exp4j`
 -----